-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Under Standard Option The calendar year deductible is \$250 per person (\$500 per family enrollment).
-The calendar year deductible and Plan coinsurance apply to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Under High Option We have no calendar year deductible.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - The Standard Option calendar year deductible is \$250 per person (\$500 per family enrollment).
+The calendar year deductible applies to some benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - There is no deductible for the High Option.